 They sang “Sweet Music,” featuring Tommy Houston; “Fly Me to the Moon,” featuring Sean Hughes, “Slow Me Down,” featuring Kirstyn Teuscher and Maddie Green; and “Hallelujah I Just Love Him So,” featuring Gavin Miller on the guitar.

-Page 2 of 2 - “Half of the things that work in my classroom are a direct result of MSEF,” said director Greg Eastman.
+“Half of the things that work in my classroom are a direct result of MSEF,” said director Greg Eastman.
 He mentioned the keyboards, sound system, mixing boards, tuba, bassoon and microphones.

 “Over the years, as our budgets get tighter, what MSEF does for us becomes even more important,” said Eastman.
 “I think I speak for Fred Wichmann at Sisson and all the teachers at Mount Shasta Elementary, Sisson, and the high school when I say you are making a huge difference in our lives.”